NNPC to build hospitals in 14 states – The Sun Nigeria

 Uche Usim, Abuja

-To strengthen the nation’s health sector, the Group Managing Director of the Nigerian National Petroleum Corporation (NNPC) is set to build robust medical facilities in 14 states.
+To strengthen the nation’s health sector, the Group Managing Director of the Nigerian National Petroleum Corporation (NNPC), Mele Kyari, is set to build robust medical facilities in 14 states.

-He made the disclosure in Abuja while the handing handover the 20 ventilators donated by Ocea S.A through Mystrose Defence Systems Limited to the Federal Government.
+He made the disclosure in Abuja during the hand over of the 20 ventilators donated by Ocea S.A through Mystrose Defence Systems Limited to the Federal Government.

 Earlier at the event, the Secretary to the Government of the Federation and Chairman of the Presidential Taskforce on COVID-19, Boss Mustapha, hailed the NNPC for its unwavering support and several medical interventions, geared towards providing a lasting solution to the novel coronavirus pandemic in Nigeria, saying the gesture showed the corporation as the hallmark of a National Oil Company.